Only-Smiles/DevOps-2025/notes/log-book.md

 If it does exist, we reuse the existing one.
 It reassigns the restriced IP to the new VM and deletes the old one VM.
 This eliminates downtime and ensures that the IP address remains the same across deployments.

+## Implement an API for the simulator in you ITU Minitwit

+We split our repository into frontend and API, which means there is a bit of code duplication.
+The reason for this is that the simulator wants status codes and json responses but our frontend returns http.
+We took that opportunity to also restructure the files, so that each endpoint is in its own file and can be implemented independently.

+Laurids implemented the register and fllws endpoints and that is where we ended for the week, the rest of the endpoints will be implemented next week.

 # Week 2 - 07.02.2025